fromearth03/Console_Chat_Application/README.md

 Console colors work on Windows terminals.

 Ensure all clients connect to the correct server IP and port (127.0.0.1:8085 by default).

-This README allows anyone to install Boost, build, and run the project on Windows using CLion or VSCode by just replacing YOUR_VCPKG_PATH with their actual vcpkg path.